Event Contest starts at 10am PT(1800 UTC) Saturday till 12:59pm PST(2059 UTC) Sunday

 The items purchased are as follows: Low Band Systems (LBS) bought through DXengineering: 2ea.
 14 mhz filters, 1ea.
 21 mhz filter, 2ea.
 7 mhz filters, 2ea.
 3.5 mhz filters.The committee has outlined a very ambitious Field Day operation for 2021, these filters are essential to the successful multi station plan.

-For those of you that plan on operating a station, most will be Yeasu FT991A and Icom IC-7300 transceivers. there are some resources to learn more about these radios on the Field Day 2019 page on this website, Scroll down the page to the Icom and Yaesu videos and Documentation links: Field Day 2019
+For those of you that plan on operating a station, most may likely be Yeasu FT991A and Icom IC-7300 transceivers. there are some resources to learn more about these radios on the Field Day 2019 page on this website, Scroll down the page to the Icom and Yaesu videos and Documentation links: Field Day 2019

-- Pop-up with two side covers
+- Pop-up canopy preferably with two side covers (for shade and/or wind protection)

 - Hold down stakes & weights with tie-down straps